MISP/misp-rfc/misp-core-format/raw.md

 deleted represents a setting that allows shadow attributes to be revoked.
 Revoked shadow attributes only serve to inform other instances that the shadow attribute is no longer active.

 deleted is represented by a JSON boolean. deleted **SHOULD** be present.

+#### data

+data contains the base64 encoded contents of an attachment or a malware sample.
+For malware samples, the sample **MUST** be encrypted using a password protected zip archive, with the password being "infected".

+data is represented by a JSON string in base64 encoding. data **MUST** be set for shadow attributes of type malware-sample and attachment.

 ### Org